Framework-R-D/phlex-design/doc/ch_conceptual_design/resources.rst

    return_type function_name(P1, Pn..., Rm...) [qualifiers];

-where the type :cpp:`P1, Pn...` represent data products, and the types :cpp:`Rm...` represent resources.
+where the types :cpp:`P1, Pn...` represent data products, and the types :cpp:`Rm...` represent resources.

 Resources are used by algorithms that require access to a shared entity that is not semantically related to the data-product set hierarchy.
 Examples of resources include: